jvlmdr/jack.valmadre.net/notes/_posts/2020-12-08-non-perfect-linear-assignment.md

 If we need to solve imperfect matching but we only have a solver for perfect matching, it suffices to replace the infinite edge weights with a large, finite cost (e.g. larger than the total absolute value of all weights).
 The resulting graph must contain a perfect matching since it is a complete bipartite graph, and each high-cost edge is worth more than all original edges combined.
 The high-cost edges can be excluded at the end.

+Most existing packages either solve perfect, one-sided perfect or imperfect matching.
+To use one of these solvers for the minimum-weight matching problem, it suffices to replace all positive edges (including infinite edges) with zero.
+If using a solver that leverages sparsity, it is better to use the technique described by Ramshaw and Tarjan.

 ### Python packages